“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 “All’s well?” he murmured, his morning-rough voice making her smile.
 She loved the sound of his voice first thing in the morning.

-“All’s well.”
-She whispered, her fingers tracing the Maltese Cross Celtic Knot tattoo on his forearm, the tattoo that mirrored the ever-present pendant hanging around her neck.
+“All’s well,” she whispered, her fingers tracing the Maltese Cross Celtic Knot tattoo on his forearm, the tattoo that mirrored the ever-present pendant hanging around her neck.
 He’d given her that pendant the day he’d promised he was Her Person and asked her to be His Person, the one they both could count on no matter what the moment brought to their lives—no matter her past or their future.
+He had changed her world.
 She sighed softly, watching the light in the room slowly brighten as morning dawned outside the wall of windows.

 With a heartfelt groan, he dropped his head to Jill’s shoulder and inhaled deeply of the light lemon scent that was her, the scent that would act as a shield as he met the call with his firefighter brothers.
 Being yanked from his wife’s bed, even for the job he loved, was not the way he liked to start what was sure to be a long day—or any day for that matter.